Ben-Z2402/Meal-Recipe-App-test1/README.md

 and our ability to prepare balanced meals vary from individual to individual, from day to day.
 Our team proposes a solution to this struggle in the form of a recipe recommender app.
 Given the user's specified diet and other restrictions/nutriment requirements, this program will generate a weekly plan for the user, providing information about nutritious value, cost, cooking instructions, and time required for preparation.
+The user must create a profile before they are able to start generating recipes; they will be prompted to enter their measurements and list of preferences in a short survey.
+The user will be able to retake the survey at any time to change their user information.

 Domain: Weight tracker, recipe organizer and price calculator (maybe).

-Shape

-Software Specification:

-The purpose of this program is to provide the user with a weekly meal plan.
-Given the user’s specified diet, the program will return recipes that satisfy the user’s health goals.
-This includes things such as daily calories, protein, carbs, etc. intake.
-The program will require the user to input their list of preferences and dietary requirements through a survey before generating their desired meal plan.
-The recipes will consist of ingredients (and list of macronutrients), instructions, time required to cook, and cost.

 User Stories: